briantward/request-header-saml-service-provider/rh-sso-install.md

 ## Warning

-**WARNING**: The RH-SSO install and instructions provided here are not intended for produciton use and are intended for sandbox testing fo the SAML proxy integration only.
+**WARNING**: The RH-SSO install and instructions provided here are not intended for production use and are intended for sandbox testing fo the SAML proxy integration only.

 ## Setup

+### Source your environment variables

+from [Install & Configure SAML Proxy] (saml-proxy-manual-install.md#set-environment-variables)

 ### Create place to store SAML config files and clone required utitility projects